Federal Work Study/Student EmploymentWhat is Federal Work-Study (FWS)?

-You must work part-time at an on or off campus FWS position in order to earn your award amount.
+You must work part-time at an on-campus FWS position in order to earn your award amount.
 You are only paid for actual hours worked.

 How do I find a Federal Work-Study (FWS) job?

 After reviewing the information packet, simply select two or more departments where you wish to apply for a job.
-Remember to take your FWS Authorization Form, your class schedule, your Malone University Student Work Employment Application, your Drivers License, and Social Security card with you when you apply for a position in a department.
+Please stop by or call the departments as soon as possible and apply for a position.
+Remember to take your class schedule, a copy of your Malone University Student Work Employment Application, and a sport schedule, if applicable, to the interview.

 Once I find a job, how am I paid?

-Once you have been hired by a Department, you will be asked to sign a Student Work Contract.
-You will enter your hours worked in an online timesheet located in Malone Xpress.
-You are responsible to fill out your timesheet weekly and submit it to your supervisor.
+Once you have been hired by a Department, you will be asked to sign a Student Employment Contract.
+You will be trained by your supervisor on how to log your work hours in an online timesheet.

-Students are paid by check or direct deposit semi-monthly beginning in September.
+Students are paid by direct deposit semi-monthly beginning in September.
 Students are paid for the exact hours worked for that pay period.
-If students do not choose direct deposit, they may may pick up their paychecks in the Business Office from 9 a.m. - 4 p.m.
-Monday through Friday.
+FWS earnings are subject to federal taxes.

 The starting wage for a FWS job is the current minimum wage.

-You may choose to apply all or some of your paycheck to your student billing account.
-Applying your paycheck to your student billing account will help reduce any expected monthly payments.
+You may choose to apply all or some of your pay to your student billing account.
+Applying your pay to your student billing account will help reduce any expected monthly payments.

 Are there non-FWS jobs available?